Nutstothemoo/Nutstothemoo/README.md

 - 👀 I’m interested in blockchain Dev and Web dev
-- 🌱 I’m currently learning Javascript, HTML, CSS, Solidity
+- 🌱 I’m currently learning Javascript framework, Solidity , Web3
 - 💞️ I’m looking to collaborate on any project with cool fueg dev
 - 📫 How to reach me
 - email: maximedupin1992@gmail.com